Drawing Electrical Symbols: Mastering the Duplex Outlet

 In this video we will work on our first electrical symbol, the duplex outlet.
 Please make sure that you have your electrical symbols handout either up on your computer or printed out for the rest of this lesson.

 I will hit save.
-I'll go to layer properties, and in this case this is an electrical symbol.
+I'll go to layer properties, and in this case, this is an electrical symbol.
 So this is not an architectural object.

 A-syms means architectural symbols.
-This is an electrical symbol, symbol.
-So this is E-syms.
+This is an electrical symbol, so it should be E-syms.

 Learn AutoCAD